Canada

 Independent SEO consultancy for Canadian businesses, bilingual markets included.

-I work with businesses across Toronto, Vancouver, Montreal, Calgary, Ottawa, and every Canadian market in between.
+I work with businesses across Toronto, Vancouver, Montreal, Calgary, Ottawa, and Canadian markets in between.
 Bilingual EN/FR considerations handled properly.
-One senior hand, month-to-month, plain-English reporting, no agency theatre.
+One senior operator, month-to-month engagements, plain-language reporting.

 41M